kxr/o-must-gather/README.md

 ## Additional Features

+### Shell Autocompletion

+- `omg` has shell autocompletion (huge thanks to @bostrt).
+It can auto complete both, the commands (e.g, `get`, `project` etc.) and the objects present in the selected must-gather.
+Currently autocompletion is only available for `bash` shell however the support for `zsh` and `fish` shells should come soon.

+  You can enable the autocompletion functionality in a bash shell by running:

+        # eval "$(omg completion bash)"

+  To make it permanent, append this line to `~/.bashrc` (if installed on system level) or to the activation script (if installed in venv):

+        # If installed on system level
+        # echo 'eval "$(omg completion bash)"' >> ~/.bashrc

+        # If installed in a venv
+        # echo 'eval "$(omg completion bash)"' >> /home/knaeem/dev/o-must-gather-env/bin/activate

 ### `omg use`

 - When run without any arguments i.e, just `omg use`, omg will show you the details of the currently selected must-gather.
 For example: